 Gain insight into their challenges and goals.

-It doesn’t matter what level of technological competencies they are at.
+It doesn’t matter what level of technical competencies they are at.
 Aside from relying more on Layman’s terms, you need to find out what their pain points and goals are for their business.
 Find out their short and long-term goals, what their budget is, any unique processes that may affect data exchanges during a potential implementation with your offering and more.

 After learning what makes them tick, their goals, fears, etc., you will then have the knowledge to present to them the solution(s) that will improve their operations.
-Just remember to create your presentation experience based around the technological fluency levels your leads possess in their vocabulary.
+Just remember to create your presentation experience based on the technological fluency levels your leads possess in their vocabulary.

 Don’t talk about the features of your offering.
 Talk about the benefits.

-One of the more challenging issues for ERP consultants is clearly explaining how the features of their solution(s) will translate to the overall benefits for administrators and end users of the product(s).
+One of the more challenging issues for ERP consultants is clearly explaining how the features of their solution(s) will translate to the overall benefits for administrators and end-users of the product(s).